 Again, a resounding thank you to Yang Jing, Liu Jian Ling and Ryan.

-The pictures at the top of the Emperor mausoleum pages all stem from the Shisanling Wax Museum.
+The pictures at the top of the emperor mausoleum pages all stem from the Shisanling Wax Museum.

-It is highly recommended to spend the 30-40 minutes it takes to walk through this life-sized depiction of some defining moments of the Ming dynasty.
+The museum displayed life-sized depiction of some defining moments of the Ming dynasty.
 Each emperor has his own scene showing a critical event of his reign.

 The museum is conveniently located on the local road linking the Ming tombs to the highway to/from Beijing.
 Unfortunately, the museum closed its doors "for renovation" in 2017 and it is unceratin when or if it will open again.